All Episodes

 Illegal immigration, we have a net loss here, essentially, because yes, while there are a certain number of Mexicans and others arriving across the southern border, more are leaving.

-And my extraordinary memory kicked into gearness.
+And my extraordinary memory kicked into gear.

-You know, it seems like I've heard this story before.
+And I said, you know, it seems like I've heard this story before.

-Like back in 2012, it seems like every presidential election year I recall from recent times hearing news like this.
+Like back in 2012, it seems like every presidential election year, I recall from recent times hearing news like this.

-That and that it turns out to be not true.
+And that it turns out to be not true.

 And it's just made up to limit the damage and kind of take the illegal immigration table down a notch or two so that it doesn't engender such turnout.

-Well, right, here I have data.
+Well, right here I have data.

 That is to say, more Mexicans in America have died or gone back home than have returned or are coming.